Retirement Accounts

 • Damage to your primary residence

-In order to qualify, the need must be “immediate and heavy,” and it will be up to the employer’s discretion.
-If you’re in this situation, your employer will listen to your explanation and probably review the plan documents to decide whether to let you take money out or not.
+To qualify, the need must be “immediate and heavy,” which will be up to the employer’s discretion.
+If you’re in this situation, your employer will listen to your explanation and probably review the plan documents to decide to let you take money out.

 How to cash in your 401(k)

 If you want to liquidate your 401(k), you’ll usually start with your plan administrator.
 Again, check any documentation your HR department gave you when you set up your 401(k).
-There may also be a phone number on the statement you get on a periodic basis updating you on your balance.
+There may also be a phone number on the statement you get that periodically updates you on your balance.

 What happens if you’re no longer with the employer?
 No worries.
 You’ll go through the same process of tracking down the plan administrator.
 But if your withdrawal request is due to a hardship, you will no longer have that benefit.
 You’ll only have three options: take a distribution, roll the balance over to an IRA, or leave the money in place.